This post may contain affiliate sales links. Please see my full disclosure policy for details

 Once all your cookies are baked and cooled, the real fun starts.

 I’ve covered how to decorate sugar cookies with buttercream frosting in great detail on a previous post.
-If buttercream isn’t your thing, I recently became obsessed marble frosting, which is what I did for my Valentine’s day cookies.
+If buttercream isn’t your thing, I recently became obsessed marbling, which is what I did for my Valentine’s day cookies.
+For more info on this technique, check out my post on how to make sugar cookie icing.

 To decorate these Easter cookies, you need a batch of my Perfect Vanilla frosting.
 This frosting is whipped, which makes it nice and fluffy and easy for decorating.